 If your watercraft has been determined to be a total loss, you will be paid the actual cash value of the watercraft as established by conducting a local market survey, less any applicable deductible.

 You will be asked to provide documentation to back up the reason for disagreement.
 We will review the documentation for accuracy and applicability to the total loss vehicle.
-If the documentation is credible and it affects our assessment of the ACV, we will adjust our offer accordingly.
+If the documentation is credible and it affects our assessment of the actual cash value (ACV), we will adjust our offer accordingly.
 If we remain in disagreement, our policy contract describes how an appraisal can be arranged to resolve the differences.

 After your watercraft is declared a total loss, you may still owe money on your loan or lease if the actual cash value is less than what you owe.